 If you have your heart set on seeing a show, look into off-Broadway; often they’re just as good (if not better) than the big titles.
 Or take your chances with snatching up same-day tickets at hugely discounted prices, like with TKTS, which has a booth in Times Square, or StudentRush.

-There are plenty of unpaid interns, broke college students, and other people getting by in this exciting but expensive city – it’s very possible to have a fantastic trip without spending your last dime!
+There are plenty of unpaid interns, broke college students, and other people getting by in this exciting but expensive city – it’s very possible to have a budget friendly New York City trip!

 - Natalie Grant